Solved! What’s the Best Paint for Metal Surfaces?

-Q: My metal patio chairs are starting to look a bit scuffed and rusty.
-Can I get good results painting them with some leftover exterior paint I have from a project?
+Q: My metal patio chairs are starting to chip and rust.
+Will I get good results if I touch them up with exterior latex paint I have left over from another project?
 If not, what’s the best paint for metal?

 Oil-based paints are the most durable.

-You’ll achieve a more uniform finish if you first apply an oil-based primer (e.g., Rust-Oleum Clean Metal Primer, $8.98 per quart on Amazon).
-However, you can apply oil paint directly to metal because it contains no water, and therefore there’s so no risk of rust.
-Skipping primer may save you time on the paint job, but you’ll still wait a bit longer for oil-based paint to dry to the touch (usually six to eight hours).
+You’ll achieve a more uniform finish if you first apply an oil-based primer, like Rust-Oleum Clean Metal Primer.
+You can apply oil paint directly to metal because it doesn’t contain water, and therefore won’t rust it.
+Though skipping primer may save you some time on your paint job, you’ll still be waiting a while for the oil-based paint to dry to the touch (usually 6 to 8 hours).

-Water-based paints offer faster drying and fewer fumes.
+Water-based paint for metal dries faster and emits fewer fumes.

-Spray paint cans offer more complete coverage of irregular surfaces.
+Spray paint offers better, more uniform coverage of irregular surfaces.

-Oil- and water-based metal paints come in large cans, for use with brushes or rollers, or aerosol cans, for spray application.
-Large cans may be the most cost-effective option when painting large, linear metal objects such as fences and backsplashes, but spray paints (e.g., Rust-oleum Hammered Metal Finish Spray, $8.74 for 12 oz. on Amazon) are more convenient when painting smaller surfaces with irregular contours, such as curved patio chair legs, light fixtures, or bed frame poles.
-Spray paint can cover these metal surfaces more smoothly and with fewer applications than a brush, and you’ll also avoid pesky brush marks.
+Both oil- and water-based metal paints come in quart- or gallon-sized cans, for use with brushes or rollers, or aerosol cans, for spray application.
+Large cans are the most cost-effective options when painting large, linear metal objects such as fences and backsplashes, but spray paints such as Rust-oleum Hammered are more convenient when you want to cover smaller surfaces with irregular contours.
+Spray painting metal is the way to go on projects such as:

 Choose rust-resistant paint on moisture-prone surfaces.

-Rust can form on any metal made of iron or iron alloys such as steel with prolonged exposure to air and moisture.
-If you plan to paint metal outdoor furniture or décor, or interior features like backsplashes that regularly come into contact with water or humidity, look for paint designed to resist rust (e.g., Rust-oleum Stops Rust Spray Paint, $13.19 for 12 oz. on Amazon) to preserve the look and integrity of the metal.
+With prolonged exposure to air and moisture, rust can form on steel or any metal made of iron or iron alloys.
+If you plan to paint metal outdoor furniture or décor, or interior features like backsplashes that regularly come into contact with water or humidity, look for paint designed to resist rust (e.g., Behr’s Direct-to-Metal paints, or Rust-Oleum-branded products) to preserve the look and integrity of the metal.

 Use high-heat paint on heat-generating surfaces.

-Painting a radiator, outdoor grill, fire pit surround, or other heat-generating appliance?
-Regular oil- or water-based paint can blister and peel when exposed to the high temperature generated by these appliances during operation.
-To preserve your paint job, choose a high-heat metal paint formulated with heat-resistant resins to withstand high temperatures, such as Rust-Oleum High Heat Spray Paint ($6.98 for 12 oz. on Amazon).
+Are you painting a radiator, outdoor grill, fire pit surround, or another heat-generating appliance?
+Regular oil- or water-based paint can blister and peel when exposed to the high temperatures generated by these appliances during operation.
+To preserve your paint job, choose a high-heat metal paint formulated with heat-resistant resins to withstand high temperatures, such as Rust-Oleum High Heat Spray Paint.